felixbade/parameter-flow/README.md

 });
 ```

 - `duration`: The length of the timeline in seconds.
 Defaults to `Infinity`.
+When the current time reaches the duration, the player is automatically paused and an `end` event is dispatched.

 ### Properties
 - `currentTime`: Returns the current playback time in seconds.
+Guaranteed to be between 0 and `duration`.
 - `paused`: Returns a boolean indicating whether playback is currently paused.

 ### Methods